Evangelical-Reformed Church of the Canton Basel-Stadt

 The Evangelisch-reformierte Kirche Basel-Stadt (literally: Evangelical-Reformed Church of the Canton Basel-Stadt) is a Reformed denomination in the canton of Basel-Stadt.
-In 2004 it had 51,000 members in six German parishes with 3 German speaking congregations, one Italian, one French Reformed congregation and 49 ordained clergy.
-Member of the Schweizerischer Evangelischer Kirchenbund and the Conference of Churches on the Rhine.
+In 2004, it had 51,000 members in six German parishes with 3 German speaking congregations, one Italian congregation, one French Reformed congregation, and 49 ordained clergy.
+It is a member of the Federation of Swiss Protestant Churches and the Conference of Churches on the Rhine.

 The church was established by Johannes Oekolampad in 1529.
-For 400 years was the state church in Basel.
+For 400 years, it was the state church in Basel.